-4.1.
-Harassment or Victimisation
+4.1 Harassment or Victimisation

-- 4.1.1.
-The Governing Body recognises that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice.
-The Governing Body will not tolerate harassment or victimisation and will take action to protect employees when they have a genuine concern. - 4.1.2.
-This does not mean that if an employee is already the subject of internal procedures such as disciplinary or redundancy, that those procedures will be halted as a result of that employee raising a concern under the whistleblowing policy.
+- 4.1.1 The Governing Body recognises that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice.
+The Governing Body will not tolerate harassment or victimisation and will take action to protect employees when they raise a concern in good faith. - 4.1.2 This does not mean that if an employee is already the subject of internal procedures such as disciplinary or redundancy, that those procedures will be halted as a result of that employee raising a concern under the whistleblowing policy.

-4.2.
-Confidentiality
+4.2 Confidentiality

-- 4.2.1.
-We hope that staff will feel able to voice whistleblowing concerns openly under this policy.
-The Governing Body will make every effort to protect an employee's identity if confidentiality is requested. - 4.2.2.
-As indicated above, identity will be protected as far as possible, but should the investigation into the concern require the employee to be named as the source of the information, that this will be discussed with the employee before their name is disclosed.
+4.2.1 We hope that staff will feel able to voice whistleblowing concerns openly under this policy.
+The Governing Body will make every effort to protect an employee's identity if confidentiality is requested.
+However, it must be understood that should the concern raised need to be addressed through another procedure, e.g. disciplinary procedures, the employee may be asked to provide a signed statement as part of the evidence, thus revealing identity.
+Failure to provide such a statement may mean that further action cannot be taken by the Governing Body to address the concern and in some circumstances, the Governing Body may have to disclose the identity of the employee without their consent, although this will be discussed with the employee first.

-4.3.
-Anonymous Allegations
+4.3 Anonymous Allegations

-- 4.3.1.
-Employees are encouraged to put their name to an allegation.
-Proper investigation may be more difficult or impossible if we cannot obtain further information and it is also more difficult to establish whether allegations are credible.
-Anonymous allegations will be considered at the discretion of the Governing Body.
-In exercising the discretion, the factors to be taken into account would include: - the seriousness of the issues raised; - the credibility of the concern; and - the likelihood of confirming the allegation from attributable sources.
+- 4.3.1 Employees are encouraged to put their name to an allegation.
+Allegations expressed anonymously are much less powerful and more difficult to address, but they will be considered at the discretion of the Governing Body.
+In exercising the discretion, the factors to be taken into account would include: - the seriousness of the issues raised: - the credibility of the concern; and - the likelihood of confirming the allegation from attributable sources.

-4.4.
-Untrue Allegations
+4.4 Untrue Allegations

-4.4.1.
-If an employee makes an allegation where s/he has a genuine concern, but it is not confirmed by the investigation, no action will be taken against that employee.
-If, however, we conclude that an employee has made malicious or vexatious allegations, or with a view to personal gain, disciplinary action may be taken against that employee.
+4.4.1 If an employee makes an allegation in good faith, but it is not confirmed by the investigation, no action will be taken against that employee.
+If, however, we conclude that an employee has made malicious or vexatious allegations, or with a view to personal gain disciplinary action may be taken against that employee.

-4.5.
-Unfounded Allegations
+4.5 Unfounded Allegations

-4.5.1.
-Following investigation, allegations may be confirmed as unfounded.
+4.5.1 Following investigation, allegations may be confirmed as unfounded.
 This outcome will be notified to the employee who raised the concern, who will be informed that the Governing Body deems the matter to be concluded and that it should not be raised again unless new evidence becomes available.

-4.6.
-Support to Employees
+4.6 Support to Employees

-4.6.1.
-It is recognised that raising concerns can be difficult and stressful.
-Advice and support will be made available, as appropriate, to both the employee(s) raising the concerns and any employee(s) subject to investigation.
+4.6.1 It is recognised that raising concerns can be difficult and stressful.
+Advice and support will be made available, as appropriate, to both the employee(s) raising the concerns and the employee(s) subject to investigation.

-5. How to raise a Concern
+5 How to raise a Concern